Breast Implant Options

 Watch Now

-In Dr. Cohen’s opinion, cohesive silicone gel implants are a superior breast implant material.
-If asked by a friend or family member whether our surgeons would recommend saline or silicone, they would strongly recommend silicone for the best, most natural result.
-It is important to note that silicone implants, because they are a higher quality material, are more expensive than saline implants.
-This must be factored into the decision-making process.
-However, when the cost difference is worked out over the 10-15 year period the patient is likely to have their implants, the cost per year is much less than what most patients spend on coffee.
+In both Dr. Cohen and Dr. Sigalove’s opinion, cohesive silicone gel implants are a superior breast implant material.
+If asked by a friend or family member whether our surgeons would recommend saline or silicone, they would strongly recommend silicone for the best, most natural result

-Low, moderate, moderate-plus and high profile implants; which is right for me?
+Low, low-plus, moderate, moderate-plus, high- and extra high-profile implants; which is right for me?

 The “profile” of an implant refers to the width and projection of an implant.
 In other words, for a given implant volume, a wider implant will have a lower profile (it will stick out less), while a narrower implant will have a higher profile (it will stick out more).
-Thus, for each size of implant, there’s a wider, flatter version (low profile), a narrower, more projected version (high profile), and implants in the “in-between” range (moderate and moderate-plus profiles).
+Thus, for each size of implant, there’s a wider, flatter version (low profile), a narrower, more projected version (extra- or ultra high-profile), and implants in the “in-between” range (moderate and moderate-plus profiles).
 Different brands will have different parameters for each profile.
-For example, a moderate textured round silicone Sientra implant has more projection than a smooth moderate-plus silicone Mentor implant.
+For example, a moderate round silicone Sientra implant has similar projection to a moderate-plus silicone Mentor implant.

 Implant size and profile should always be considered on an individual basis for each patient.
 The decision should be based on the patient’s chest diameter, the width of the patient’s breasts, skin elasticity, ribcage asymmetry and her goal size, among other factors.
 For each patient, there is a range of implants that will look natural.
 If too wide or too narrow an implant is used, or if too large or too small an implant is used, an unnatural result can occur.